PPC

 Better campaign performance

-PPC tracking provides critical feedback on your campaign performance.
+PPC tracking tool provides critical feedback on your campaign performance.
 The data shows which ad copy your target audience prefers, which landing pages convert best, and which bidding strategies work.

 Remember, no ad account is ever 100% optimized.
 There's always room to test new features, run experiments, and launch new campaigns based on performance data.